-Nobody exhibits this philosophy better than Red Bull, who sponsor festival stages and events around the world with many of the world’s hottest up-and-coming artists, but make sure that their branding is discrete and doesn’t get in the way of the experience.
+Nobody exhibits this philosophy better than Red Bull, who sponsor festival stages and events around the world with many of the world’s hottest up-and-coming artists but make sure that their branding is discrete and doesn’t get in the way of the experience.
+You can always count on Red Bull to pull off a near-perfect execution of their brand activations.

 You Have Multiple Markets

 A great example of this is when underground dance music legend and well-documented foodie Seth Troxler teamed up with Amsterdam Dance Event and 10,000 Hours, a charity organization, to cook for the homeless during the week-long festivities of ADE.
-The plan matched an artist with a niche of the festival and a unique brand entity to put together a unique happening.
+The plan matched an artist with a niche of the festival and a unique brand entity to put together a unique social media activation.

 The best social networks for brand partnerships—Instagram, Snapchat, even Twitter—are visual.
 Communication happens through images and videos.
 If you intend to utilize these networks, the content produced by your activation has to be visual: think bright colors, unique concepts, high-quality imagery, recognizable themes.
 For something to be shareable, it has to be worth looking at, and that applies whether it’s people, food, music, or art.